lucassha/DevOps-Student-Roadmap/Blogs/Blog3.md

 ![](https://imgur.com/p8l7dyw.png)

-So, what's the difference?
+So, what are we looking at here?

 Well, Docker runs on top of your host OS.
-Without going too technical, Docker creates an isolated environment with namespaces, cgroups, and some filesystem manipulation (I don't totally understand either, don't worry!).
+Without going too technical, Docker creates an isolated environment with namespaces, cgroups, and some filesystem manipulation (I don't 100% understand either, don't worry!).

-In comparison, VMs actually install additional guest OSes on top of your own OS with the help of a hypervisor, which basically supervises them.
+In comparison, VMs actually install additional guest OSes on top of your own OS with the help of a hypervisor, which then supervises them.

 Sooo.. why use Docker versus a VM?
-They're generally quite memory-friendly (don't use much memory -- back on that in a minute), portable, have an extensive list of [Docker Images](https://hub.docker.com/) (GitHub for Docker, essentially), and they can even run on top of VMs!
+They're generally quite memory-friendly (back on that in a minute), portable, have an extensive list of [Docker Images](https://hub.docker.com/) (GitHub for Docker, essentially), and they can even run on top of VMs!

 [From this article](https://www.settlersoman.com/vms-are-houses-containers-are-apartments/), a nice analogy to think of the differences: Docker is like little apartments, whereas a VM is a house.
 Docker is all about isolation.
 5 people may live under one roof, or you could split those people (which could be processes) into 5 different apartments and not have any family bickering ;)